 - Track 10-3Whole Slide Image Storage

-New technology is transforming Digital Pathology and has the potential to enhance diagnostics in several ways.
-These include improving the integration of data, consultation among experts, and quantitative and qualitative image analysis.
+Innovative technology is altering digital pathology and has the potential to improve diagnostics in several ways.
+These comprise refining the integration of data, discussion among experts, and quantitative and qualitative image analysis.

-Whole slide imaging (WSI) uses computerized technology to scan and convert entire pathology glass slides into digital images at high resolution, which are then made available to pathologists.
-One of the most important aspects of digitization of slides is the ability to perform image analysis and computer-aided diagnostic tools on WSI.
+Whole slide imaging (WSI) practices computerized technology to scan and adapt entire pathology glass slides into digital images at high resolution, which are then made available to pathologists.
+One of the most significant aspects of digitization of slides is the capability to perform image analysis and computer-aided diagnostic tools on WSI.

 - Track 11-2WSI system